 1. Why Was the 9/11 Memorial Built?

 1.1.
-About – World Trade Center
+The World Trade Center

-The original World Trade Center was spread over around 16 acres of area comprised of approx. 430 business offices that were from all over the world.
+The original World Trade Center was spread over around 16 acres of area comprised of approx. Four hundred thirty business offices from all over the world.
 Before the 9/11 attack, it was famous for the presence of two 110-story buildings at the complex that came to be known as the “Twin Towers.”
-The World Trade Center had north and south towers such that one in the North tower and two in the South tower provided the office area to approx. 430 businesses of around 10 million square feet.

 2. What Happened On 9/11?